 Identifying New Causes

 As a leader in the genomic science community, HudsonAlpha Institute for Biotechnology has a rare opportunity to access a large set of samples for Alzheimer research.
-We are sequencing the whole genomes of more than 2,200 individuals to help us learn more about the genetic causes of Alzheimer disease and related disorders.
+We are sequencing the whole genomes of a number of individuals to help us learn more about the genetic causes of Alzheimer disease and related disorders.
 Using a collaborative approach, we will share our findings with the entire research community, which will increase the power to identify new genes with confidence.
 This will aid in developing new medicines that will benefit patients.